iWinston/typeorm-plus/docs/multiple-connections.md

 This approach allows you to connect to any number of databases you have and each database will have its own configuration, own entities and overall ORM scope and settings.

-For each connection new `Connection` instance will be created.
+For each connection a new `Connection` instance will be created.
-You must specify unique name for each connection you create.
+You must specify a unique name for each connection you create.

 When working with connections you must specify a connection name to get a specific connection: